illustrator,kasa_카사JP Details

 08. Deforming Props- Highlighting the distinctive traits of props - How to simplify while keeping key details

-- SECTION 04
+- Section 04

-Key Points in Drawing Deformed Characters
+Key Points in Drawing Stylized Characters

 09. Facial Balance and Expressions- Balancing facial features - Expression variations